Skywingz/Project-2---Ecommerce-Mobile-App/readme.md

 ## Intro

 A fake Ecommerce app that sells characters from the Final Fantasy: Brave Exvius mobile game.
 Note: current list of characters may not be up to date with the latest game version.
+I do not own any of the images, they are all properties of Square Enix.

 ## Instructions for Use: